 Data and commerce capabilitiesAnchor link to section titled "Data and commerce capabilities"

 Your custom storefront uses data and commerce capabilities from Shopify.
 This is the backend.
 Data might include products, collections, and customers.
-Commerce capabilities might include cart, international pricing, and checkout.
+Commerce capabilities might include cart and international pricing.

 Building on an API-first platformAnchor link to section titled "Building on an API-first platform"